yevheniy-hliebov/StreamKeys/Development Manifest.md

 ### 📝 Documentation

-* Every public class/method must have a comment.
+* Every public class/method must have a comment, except for widgets where it is not mandatory.
 * README.md should always describe the current state of the application.

 ---